Aerolfos/aerial_realistic_ships/README.md

 ## Installation
 Steam owners can subscribe to the [Steam Workshop version of the mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2815979895).

-WIP for manual installation instructions
+You can find manual installation instructions [here](https://github.com/Aerolfos/stellaris_mod_deploy_action/wiki/Mod-Installation).

 ## Credits
 Realistic Ships was originally created by Tal Ara'nh.
 Many thanks for the great mod.